hassanzohdy/astek/README.md

 # Installation
 - download the project.
-- Run in the command line `composer install`.
+- In the project directory, run in the command line `composer install`.
 - All done.

 # Usage